gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-drawing-multiple-things.md

         // We have to rebind buffers when changing programs because we
         // only bind buffers the program uses.
 So if 2 programs use the same
-        // bufferInfo but the 1st one uses only positions the when the
+        // bufferInfo but the 1st one uses only positions then when
         // we switch to the 2nd one some of the attributes will not be on. bindBuffers = true;
       }